Photo: Catacombs/Sara Boudjoghra

 Photo: Flickr/Paul Haahr

-Book now for an alternative vision of the Paris you definitely won’t see above ground, and let us help craft your personalized itinerary including a visit to the Dark Side of Paris – with more tales of murder, mayhem, and mystery at ground level to follow…
+Book now for an alternative vision of the Paris you definitely won’t see above ground, and take a look at the Dark Side of Paris walking tour – with more tales of murder, mayhem, and mystery at ground level to follow…

 Please note that after the initial impact, it was surprising how quickly our group became accustomed to the vision of all these countless body parts.
 The visit is not for the faint-hearted as it covers some three kilometers, with the temperature kept at a constant 57°F. We advise you to dress accordingly, wear sensible walking shoes and bring some bottled water with you.
 You have been warned!